rocketbot-cl/AdvancedExcel/README.md

 ## Updates

+### 1-Feb-2021
+- Add command Copy-Paste Format.
+You can copy format cell to another.
 ### 25-Ene-2021
 - Write array objects: Writes information obtained from an array of objects to excel cells
 ### 21-Ene-2021